h3x0m3ga/fe/README.md

   -d            debug, start the Webkit web inspector with fe.
   -i            inhibit, do not execute commands.
   -v            verbose, produce copious output.
-  -f %filename% file, read from file instead of stdin.

 Usage:
   fe can read from STDIN(default) or from a file (with -f flag).